andamira/medula/README.md

 ## Documentation

 - You can find more information in the [Médula Wiki](https://github.com/andamira/medula/wiki)
-- You could also take a look to the `theme/functions.php` file to get an idea on how the theme is structured, and the included files from there.
+- You could also take a look to the `theme/functions.php` file to get an idea on how the theme is structured, and follow the included files from there.

 ## Contributing